-When we investigate a complaint and we think that something has gone wrong, we usually prepare a report which explains our
+When we investigate a complaint and we think that something has gone wrong, we usually prepare a report which explains our findings.
+Sometimes, we decide to issue a 'public interest' report.
+We do this for example when:

 - there are wider lessons from our investigation for other bodies - what went wrong was very significant - the problem that we found may be affecting many people, not just the person who complained to us, or - we had pointed out the problem to the body in the past, but the body did not address it.